top of page

 • Accessing comprehensive analytics and tracking

-02. Lay the groundwork
+02. Lay the strategy groundwork

 A little research goes a long way.
-Identify and study your target audience and think about how to draw them in.
+Identify and study your target audience, and think about how to draw them in.
 What kind of language is most appropriate and effective?
 What kind of imagery?
 Have a look at some competitors in your field to see what works for them, and create an initial list of potential Facebook posts.

 Using your notes from your research, you can start building up your brand’s Facebook presence: